 XXI.
-Procedural Guidelines and Performance Standards for Conducting Required HQS Inspections
+Procedural Guidelines and Performance Standards for Conducting Required HOS Inspections

 The Housing Authority conducts HQS inspections at least biennially as required by HUD.
 The agency has implemented a system of quality control inspections and regular training to ensure that inspections are performed accurately and consistently.
+The Housing Authority may use Remote Video Inspections (RVI).
+RVI is a HQS inspection performed remotely with a "proxy' inspector and with the Housing Authority inspector remotely directing the inspection.